 One of the biggest challenges in any business is finding, hiring, and retaining great employees.
-Part of the issue is that employees frequently find themselves in companies or positions that, quite simply, they’re not happy with.
+Part of the issue is that employees frequently find themselves in companies or positions that, quite simply, they’re not happy with and one of the issues is employee engagement

 According to a 2018 study, approximately 70 percent of employees are looking for a new job at any given time.
 The reasons why range from feeling underpaid to under-recognized.
 In fact, nearly 80 percent of skilled employees said they weren’t given proper recognition for their efforts.
 And the cost of employee turnover is staggering, coming in at a whopping $1 trillion (yes, with a “T”) for U.S. businesses.
 Yikes!